someguynamedjosh/nodespeak/design/language.md

 ```rust
 fn accepts_triplet([3]T? input) { ... }
 ```
 This accepts a 3-element array of an unknown type.
-This function could be called like so:
+This macro could be called like so:
 ```rust
 accepts_triplet([1, 2, 3]); # T == Int